rifflearning/riff-docker/docs/development-guide.md

 patches).

 It's best if you tag the development images w/ the `dev` tag, which will be set if you don't override it.
-Running `. nobuild-vars` will unset all of the environment variables which would set the image tags.
-Those environment variables are most often used when building production images.
+Running `. bin/nobuild-vars` will unset all of the environment variables which would set the image tags.
+Those environment variables are most often used when building production or staging images.

 The `build-dev` target depends on (and therefore will create if they don't exist) the self-signed ssl files used by the `web-server` dev image.